Loading...

 Matthew Crosston (Author) MIHAELA TEODOR (Author) Jordan Baev (Author) Bogdan Teodor (Author)

-Matthew CROSSTON is Director for Academic Transformation at Bowie State University.
+Matthew Crosston is Director for Academic Transformation at Bowie State University.
 His research interests are on Russian studies, terrorism and violent extremism, global and cyber security.
-The main publications are Shadow Separatism: Implications for Democratic Consolidation Post-Soviet Politics Series (2004); and Russia Reconsidered: Putin, Power, and Pragmatism (2018).
-Mihaela TEODOR is Senior Researcher in security studies and intelligence at the Romanian National Institute for Intelligence Studies and Editor-in-Chief of the Romanian Intelligence Studies Review.
-Her scientific interests are history of propaganda and disinformation in hybrid context and security studies.
-She is coeditor of the volume Old and New Insights on the History of Intelligence and Diplomacy in the Balkans.
-Jordan BAEV is a visiting professor in Intelligence History at Sofia University.
+His main publications are Shadow Separatism: Implications for Democratic Consolidation (2004) and Russia Reconsidered: Putin, Power, and Pragmatism (2018).
+Mihaela Teodor is Senior Researcher in security studies and intelligence at the Romanian National Institute for Intelligence Studies and Editor-in-Chief of Romanian Intelligence Studies Review.
+Her academic interests include the history of propaganda and disinformation.
+She is coeditor of the volume Old and New Insights on the History of Intelligence and Diplomacy in the Balkans (Peter Lang, 2023).
+Jordan Baev is a visiting professor in Intelligence History at Sofia University.
 Professor Baev has written more than 300 publications on diplomatic, military and intelligence history, international terrorism, peacekeeping, and civil-military relations.
-His last books are History of Bulgarian Military Intelligence (2019) and American Intelligence and Bulgaria (2021).
-Bogdan TEODOR is associate Professor in security studies and intelligence studies at the Romanian National Intelligence Academy His scientific interests are history of intelligence, hybrid threats and security studies.
-He is coeditor of the volume Old and New Insights on the History of Intelligence and Diplomacy in the Balkans (2023).
+His most recent books are History of Bulgarian Military Intelligence (2019) and American Intelligence and Bulgaria (2021).
+Bogdan Teodor is Associate Professor in security studies and intelligence studies at the Romanian National Intelligence Academy.
+His academic interests include the history of intelligence, hybrid threats and security studies.
+He is coeditor of the volume Old and New Insights on the History of Intelligence and Diplomacy in the Balkans (Peter Lang, 2023).

 Previous